eendebakpt/oapackage/paper/paper.md

 on the J-characteristics [@Deng1999], and the number of degrees of freedom available for estimating selected factors' effects.
-The package can also calculate the $F_4$ vector of conference designs [@Schoen2018dsd] and the D-efficiency of optimal designs [@Goos2011].
+The package can also calculate the $F_4$ vector of conference designs [@Schoen2019] and the D-efficiency of optimal designs [@Goos2011].

 The OApackage consists of a C++ library with a Python interface generated by SWIG.
 The source code is available at https://github.com/eendebakpt/oapackage.
 Examples for both generation and analysis of designs are available in the OApackage documentation [@OAdocumentation].
-The Orthogonal Array package website [@EendebakOAwebsite] contains a large collection of orthogonal arrays, optimal designs and conference designs.
-An alternative collection of orthogonal arrays is available from the website of Neil Sloane [@SloaneOAwebsite].
+The Orthogonal Array package website [@EendebakOAwebsite] contains a large collection of orthogonal arrays, optimal designs and conference designs generated with the package.

 # Acknowledgements